OliverStoll/WoT-IoT-Playground/README.md

-# Web of Things playground @ IoSL (SNET TU Berlin)
+# Web of Things playground
 This repository hosts a Docker based Web of Things Playground, a comprehensive platform designed to explore and interact with both local and remote Internet of Things (IoT) devices.
-The primary objective of this university project is to provide an scientific and interactive environment that aids users in understanding the [W3C Web of Things](https://www.w3.org/WoT/) standard better.
+The primary objective of this project is to provide an interactive environment that aids users in understanding the [W3C Web of Things](https://www.w3.org/WoT/) standard better.

 The Internet of Things is a complex ecosystem, with various devices, protocols, and technologies that aim to connect and interact seamlessly.
 However, the absence of a unified standard has resulted in several challenges and inefficiencies for developers, manufacturers, and end-users.
 The W3C Web of Things standard aims to overcome these challenges by promoting interoperability, standardizing data formats, enhancing security, and simplifying development, WoT offers a comprehensive solution to create a more connected, secure, and efficient IoT ecosystem.
 This is done by defining an abstract description of a device, which then can be obtained by other devices.

 This application allows a user to define multiple devices in a configuration file, interact with them, and track the communication to better undestand the standard.